 1. a Will

-2. a POA for Health Care, and
+2. a Power of Attorney for Health Care, and

-3. a Power of Attorney for Property and Finance
+3. a POA for Property and Finance

 Preparing a will is not a complicated process.
 You can find sample wills on the internet or in the Wisconsin state statutes.
 However, when creating a will, you must be careful that the will addresses your particular financial and family situation.
 Most basic